-/4.2 PUBLIC AMENITIES
+74.2 PUBLIC AMENITIES

-Located on the ground floor overlooking the expansive community park, Magnoli Apartments comprises of 300sqm of vibrant retail space with three proposed tenancies offering food and beverage experiences and well-being services.
+Located on the ground floor overlooking the expansive community park, Magnoli Apartments will feature 300sqm of vibrant retail space with three proposed tenancies offering food and beverage experiences and well-being services.
+This will be delivered in line with Tower 2 completion.